 Connecting with your staff is the key.
 By properly connecting, you can measure them for their skills and attitude.

 Interviewing the staff members is the best way to properly engaging with them.
 By doing this, you can measure their skills and you can see whether they are suitable for your project requirements.
-For interviews you can come up with an interview schedule and a set of critical questions may want to ask.
+For interviews, you can come up with an interview schedule and a set of critical questions you may want to ask.